rajeev-k47/rootftp/README.md

 ### Overview
 RootFTP provides a space where you can play with files- upload them, transform them, or run actions on them automatically.
 With plugin support, you can add custom features like code execution, compression, and more.
 Interact with other users without internet.
-Also provides you a custom cloud storage which is basically offline but online 😂.
+Also provides you a custom cloud storage.

 ## Installation